RIFTEK-LLC/RF62X-SDK/README.md

 *  Select compiler (MinGW, MSVC2017, Clang, etc..) and click **Configure Project**
 *  Compile project

+##### Get Profile from RF627 devices
+Here are some examples how to use get profile methods
 ###### Get Profile from RF627-old devices over network by service protocol
 ```c++
 #include <rf627sdk.h>